vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Ensure that when a market is suspended and then resumed via a governance proposal we can still terminate and settle the market using ethereum oracle. (<a name="0028-GOVE-153" href="#0028-GOVE-153">0028-GOVE-153</a>)
 - A market change proposal specifying a new tick size less than or equal to `0` gets rejected (<a name="0028-GOVE-184" href="#0028-GOVE-184">0028-GOVE-184</a>).
 - At enactment, a market change proposal updating the tick size cancels all pegged orders where their offset is no longer an exact integer multiple of the tick size (<a name="0028-GOVE-183" href="#0028-GOVE-183">0028-GOVE-183</a>).
+- A market LP with ELS > 0 can vote on a market change proposal even if the key doesn't meet the `governance.proposal.updateMarket.minVoterBalance` for governance token.  (<a name="0028-GOVE-185" href="#0028-GOVE-185">0028-GOVE-185</a>).

 #### Network parameter change proposals